tkutsenko/Pricify/README.md

 ![Pricify](images/pricify.png)

 ## Overview
 Price recommendation by product picture.
-It aims to save your time and money recommending fair market price for product by analyzing title, description and finding similar items by picture.
-As OfferUp says that "With a single snap, you can take a photo of an item and instantly circulate it to people nearby.", it sounds interesting to suggest the price, so you can take a photo of item and decide either you should sell it or not.
+Project aims to save your time and money predicting fair market price for product by analyzing title, description and finding similar items by picture.
+As OfferUp says, "with a single snap, you can take a photo of an item and instantly circulate it to people nearby".
+It's not exactly true as one still has to set price which could be hard without research.
+This project fills the gap and allows for true one-click listing.

-Analysis was conducted on an Amazon Web Services instance using NLP and Neural Network.
+Analysis was conducted on an Amazon Web Services EC2 instance using NLP and Neural Network.

 ## Data source
 All data were scraped from OfferUp (offerupnow.com).
-OfferUp is mobile marketplace that provides safe and convenient place to easily buy and sell used goods. script/scrap_offerup.rb  - HTTP Request to https://offerupnow.com/ and scrap the recent offers page by page until the date limit was reached.
-Each offer was stored into file in JSON format.
+OfferUp is mobile marketplace that provides safe and convenient place to easily buy and sell used goods.

+**script/scrap_offerup.rb** issues HTTP requests to https://offerupnow.com/ and scraps recent offers page by page until the date limit was reached.
+Each offer is stored into file in JSON format.

-script/normalize_scraped.rb - Spliting and combining offers into 3 JSON files, I got:
+**script/normalize_scraped.rb** splits and combines offers into 3 JSON files, namely:

 * items.json 605 Mb 380,107 items
 * owners.json 141.2 Mb item owners
 * images.json 214.1 Mb links to item images

-script/download_images.rb - 3 size of images organizes into subfolders with offer-id name.
+**script/download_images.rb** downloads images and sorts them between subfolders by size:
 * detail
 * full
 * list

 ## Data Preparation

-Start from item.json.
-I got 300,304 rows and 34 columns - offers in 37 categories of items.
+items.json contains 300,304 unique items with 34 fields per item.
+Items belong to 37 different categories.

-To simplify the model, let's decrease the number of categories.
+To simplify the model, we picked most interesting categories and joined them into 2 supercategories:

 ```
 Baby & Kids              37114